alex-netkachov/pwd/README.md

 # pwd

-pwd is a simple console password manager.
+pwd is a simple cross-platform console password manager.

 Features:

 - It is small, less code means less bugs and less hidden places.
 - It is DRY, it is only focused on helping you managing passwords.
 - It does not vendor-lock you, use pwd together with openssl and your text editor.
 - It is opensource, so you can see what it does (and it small).
 - It is cross-platform, it works where dotnet works.
 - It is a script, so add your functionality as you please.